SPIRIT MAKING FUNDAMENTALS

 How to improve on the basics

 So you’ve done a batch or two using only the can kits, following the instructions that come with them.
 What’s next?
-Well, the simplest would be to steep some specialty grains to get more complex flavors and colors.
-Check your favorite homebrew recipe book to get some ideas, but by starting with a good quality pale (or light) dry malt extract and then adding anywhere from a 250gms to 500gms of specialty grains, you’re on the right track.
+Well, the simplest would be to steep some specialty grains to get more complex flavours and colours.
+Check your favourite homebrew recipe book to get some ideas, but by starting with a good quality pale (or light) dry malt extract and then adding anywhere from a 250gms to 500gms of specialty grains, you’re on the right track.
 Normally your grains are already cracked, place in a grain bag (a.k.a. muslin bag ), and then place in your brew kettle along with the malt extract.
 Try to maintain the wort hot but not quite a boil (about 85C).
 Keep it there for about 30 minutes to get the grain goodness out… After this time, strain off the wort and add to the fermentation vessel.
-The great thing about this process is that it doesn’t add significantly to the amount of brewing time, but helps significantly in the flavor department.
+The great thing about this process is that it doesn’t add significantly to the amount of brewing time, but helps significantly in the flavour department.